chaalpritam/x402-resource/README.md

 ## How x402 Works

-x402 is built on **thirdweb Nexus**, a hosted proxy that unlocks the 402 status code on any API.
+It's built on **thirdweb Nexus** - a hosted proxy that makes the 402 status code actually work on any API.

-### For API Providers (Developers)
+### If you're building an API

-1. Set pricing for your API routes
+1. Set your prices for different routes
-2. Configure authentication rules
+2. Configure auth rules (if you need them)
-3. Deploy (most APIs require **no code changes**)
+3. Deploy it (usually no code changes needed)

-### For API Consumers (AI Agents)
+### If you're using an API (or building an agent)

-1. Discover APIs through registries
+1. Find APIs through registries
-2. Send HTTP request with payment
+2. Send your HTTP request with payment attached
-3. Get instant access - no setup required
+3. Done

-This enables AI agents to **use the entire internet** without humans setting up accounts or managing API keys.
+The big deal here is that AI agents can now access the entire internet without a human having to create accounts or manage keys for them.

 ---